diballesteros/blog-posts/how-to-do-an-accessibility-review-for-your-website-font.md

+---
+title: How to do an accessibility review for your website Font
+date: 2022-03-09
+description: How to do a thorough accessibility review for your website.
+In this article, we cover how to handle font size, font color, and font style.
+categories:
+    - accessibility
+---

 ## How to do an accessibility review for your website: Font

 In my previous post about reviewing accessibility, I covered a lot of the HTML-structure-based implementations you can do to make it more accessible, especially for screen readers!